 Level of Application

 This course is designed to be an informational course with application to educational settings.
-The curriculum suggestions and teaching strategies explained here were designed to be used for the teaching and remediation of students in kindergarten through sixth grade and an age range from approximately five years to twelve years of age.
-Some alterations may be needed if working with specific populations such as gifted, ESL, or special education.
+The curriculum suggestions and teaching strategies explained here were designed to be used for the teaching and remediation of students in kindergarten through 12th grade.
+Some alterations may be needed for those working with specific populations such as gifted, English Language Learners (ELLs), or special education.

 Reading is the cornerstone of an effective education.
 Without this skill we are limited in so many important life activities.
 We cannot access the newspaper, read the directions of a new recipe, enjoy a favorite novel, or read a prescription bottle of medication.
 The list goes on and on.
 Reading is tied to all other academic areas.
 Without reading, mathematics, writing, spelling, and the content areas such as science and social studies are difficult, if not impossible, to participate in or complete at an adequate level.
 College becomes out of the question and many jobs are simply out of reach because they require some basic level of reading or other skill that hinges on reading.
 An inability to read renders these individuals almost powerless in our society.

-Further, a report of the Commission on Reading (1985) entitled Becoming a Nation of Readers noted the following, almost 20 years ago:
+Further, a report of the Commission on Reading (1985) entitled Becoming a Nation of Readers noted the following, more than 30 years ago:

 Economics research has established that schooling is an investment that forms human capital—that is, knowledge, skill, and problem-solving ability that have enduring value.
 While a country receives a good investment in education at all levels from nursery school and kindergarten through college, the research reveals that the returns are highest from the early years of schooling when children are first learning to read. (p.
 1)

-Unfortunately, a vast number of our students are failing to learn to read in our schools in grades K-3.
+Unfortunately, a vast number of our students are failing in learning to read and/or reading to learn in our schools.
 The problem does not go away over time.
 In fact, the majority of these students continue a trend of failure in reading.
 This problem has not gone without notice.
-Reading initiatives such as the federal legislation of 2001 have tried to tackle this critical academic area “head on” by focusing on scientifically-based reading programs.
-Further, five essential components of effective reading programs have been identified and are key focal areas of the 2001 federal legislation.
-These areas are phonemic awareness, phonics, fluency, vocabulary, and text comprehension.
-Research has shown that students need to master skills in these areas to become proficient readers.
-The cry now heard is “every child a reader by the end of third grade.”
-It’s about time.
+Reading initiatives have tried to tackle this critical academic area “head on” by focusing on evidence-based practices.
+Further, five essential components of effective reading programs have been identified for grades K-3 and a separate set of components have been targeted for grades 4-12.
+K-3 components include phonemic awareness, phonics, fluency, vocabulary, and text comprehension; components for grades 4-12 include word study, fluency, vocabulary, comprehension, and motivation.
+Empirical studies have shown that students need to acquire skills in these areas to become proficient readers.

 · Complete all course journal article and essay writing assignments with the minimum word count shown for each writing assignment.